More than a sweet teeth: Ceremonial desserts of Turkish cuisine

 İrmik helvası:

-Halva’s origins pass lower back to the Middle East, but it can be seen in many areas, from the mountains of Eastern Anatolia to the Balkans.
+Halva’s origins date back to the Middle East, but it can be seen in many areas, from the mountains of Eastern Anatolia to the Balkans.
 So, it isn’t always unexpected to see halva in all sorts of cuisines: Arabs, Turks, Jews, and greater consumers.

-The Turks first came across with halva when they accepted Islam as their religion and commenced to get acquainted with the Arabic subculture.
-In the Ottoman Empire, halva had a cultural fee.
-Today, it’s miles commonly organized at the deceased’s house after a funeral, in which its miles served to those coming and is likewise allotted to the acquaintances.
-It is a subculture to put together halva on the 7th day, 40th day, and 365 days after following someone’s death.
+The Turks first came across halva when they accepted Islam as their religion and began to get acquainted with the Arabic subculture.
+In the Ottoman Empire, halva had a cultural role.
+Today, it’s miles are commonly organized at the deceased’s house after a funeral, in which they miles served to those coming and are likewise allotted to the acquaintances.
+It is a subculture to put together halva on the 7th day, 40th day, and 365th day after following someone’s death.

 Baklava

-Baklava is through a long way, the most well-known dessert.
-With its richness and sweetness, it makes for the fave pastry of choice for Turkish feasts.
-Baklava is prepared using stuffing pistachios, nuts, or much less commonly almonds or hazelnuts, among layers of dough leaves.
-The birthplace of this dish is the metropolis of Gaziantep in southeastern Turkey that has long been recognized with pistachios and baklava itself.
-It is known that within the Ottoman palace and mansions, the cooks who have been specialists in making the baklava had been favored.
+Baklava has through a long way, the most well-known dessert.
+With its richness and sweetness, it makes for the favorite pastry of choice for Turkish feasts.
+Baklava is prepared using stuffing pistachios, nuts, or, much less commonly, almonds or hazelnuts, among layers of dough leaves.
+The birthplace of this dish is the metropolis of Gaziantep in southeastern Turkey, which has long been associated with pistachios and baklava itself.
+It is known that within the Ottoman palace and mansions, the cooks who were specialists in making the baklava were favored.
 Therefore, the chef to be recruited was given a baklava-making check in addition to a pilav (rice meal) check.
 Thus, the master of baklava becomes decided in step with his talent of making the dough as thin as feasible.

-The ultimate baklava procession becomes made months before the guild of the janissary changed into eliminated.
-The oldest Ottoman file about baklava is within the Topkapı Palace kitchen books courting again to the reign of the Mehmed the Conqueror.
-According to this report, the first baklava turned into baked in Sarajevo in 1473.
+The ultimate baklava procession was made months before the guild of the janissary was eliminated.
+The oldest Ottoman file about baklava is within the Topkapı Palace kitchen books, dating back to the reign of Mehmed the Conqueror.
+According to this report, the first baklava was baked in Sarajevo in 1473.

 Aşure